Niger uranium forgeries: IAEA analysis

 Further, in March 2003, the Director General of the International Atomic Energy Agency (IAEA) released results of his analysis of the documents.
 Reportedly, it took IAEA officials only a matter of hours to determine that these documents were fake.
-IAEA experts discovered indications of a crude forgery, such as the use of incorrect names of Nigerien officials.
+IAEA experts discovered indications of a crude forgery, such as wrong dates and incorrect names of Nigerien officials.
 As a result, the IAEA reported to the U.N.
 Security Council that the documents were "in fact not authentic".
 The UN spokesman wrote:

 The I.A.E.A. was able to review correspondence coming from various bodies of the government of Niger and to compare the form, format, contents and signature of that correspondence with those of the alleged procurement-related documentation.
 Based on thorough analysis, the I.A.E.A. has concluded, with the concurrence of outside experts, that these documents, which formed the basis for the reports of recent uranium transaction between Iraq and Niger, are in fact not authentic.
 We have therefore concluded that these specific allegations are unfounded.